(Amazon UK link) |

 I had thought that it would take me at least two weeks, perhaps longer to finish ‘The Scarlet Pimpernel (four complete novels)’ since there are nearly 1300 pages; it is, after all, not just one novel but four.
 However, it’s taken me only a little over a week.
-I admit I skimmed here and there; the slightly archaic language was long-winded in places, with a tad too much description.
+I admit I skimmed here and there; the slightly archaic language is long-winded in places, with a tad too much description.
 But it was also very difficult to put down.
 I read long past my bedtime one evening, unusually for me, as I was so eager to finish one of the books.

 It’s cleverly written, exciting and fast-paced, setting the scene of the horrors of the revolution and the widespread destruction of those from aristocratic lines, yet without ever becoming gory.
 It’s oddly light-hearted, taking us, at times, to upper-class English society.
 The climax is thrilling; again, I had an inkling of how it would end, probably deep from my subconscious, but I enjoyed it very much.